CheesePie13/CheesePie13.github.io/blog/_posts/2021-02-16-csharp-delegates-memory-static-methods.md

 ## Conclusion
 The lesson we can take away from this is that when using a delegate from a static method the compiler will not make the optimization for us.
 This is fine if we use a static method once to subscribe to an event or as a callback, but if we use it 2 or more times you can save on memory by caching the delegate for the static method in a static variable.

 Thanks for reading this post!
 I was a bit surprised myself to learn that this optimization wasn't made automatically, especially now knowing how lambda delegates work.
-I'll be talking about those lambdas in my next post, so see you then!
+I'll be talking about those lambdas in my [next post](/blog/csharp-delegates-memory-lambdas), so see you there!